-It is the responsibility of the student to contact the Registrar's Office immediately in the event of any address, telephone number or email address changes.
-An online request form for Directory Information Changes is available on the Registrar's webpage (www.aud.edu/Registrar/forms.asp).
+It is the responsibility of students to contact the Registrar's Office immediately in the event of any address, telephone number or email address changes.
+An online request form for Directory Information Changes is available on the Registrar's webpage www.aud.edu > Registrar > forms and requests.